stoplightio/spectral/docs/guides/5-custom-functions.md

 );
 ```

-It's worth keeping in mind, Spectral attempts to deduplicate messages when they have the same `code` and target the same `path`.
+Spectral attempts to deduplicate messages when they have the same `code` and target the same `path`.
 As such, if your custom function returns more than one result, you should specify a different `path` for each result.

 ## Referencing Core Functions